 April 2019 may seem a long way off, but it’s in your interest to find a suitable software package as soon as possible.
 Instead of panicking about the impending MTD date, you’ll feel comfortable with your software’s features and the new legal requirements.
 Once everything’s set up, you’ll find other benefits to digitising your records, such as time savings and more accurate data.

 5.)
 Train your staff

 This extra time will give you the ability to educate your staff about MTD and MTD-compliant software.
 There will always be resistance to changing processes, but by getting staff onboard as soon as possible, complying with the new regulations will be far easier and less stressful.

 The government will expand the MTD programme to cover other taxes once the VAT elements have proved successful.
 Even if your business isn’t above the VAT threshold, it’s worth familiarising yourself with MTD so that you’re better prepared when you do need to comply.

-All of our software packages are MTD-ready.
+All of our software packages will be MTD-ready by April 2019.
 Contact us to learn more.